4d/docs/versioned_docs/version-19/Concepts/shared.md

 Please refer to example 2 for an illustration of shared group rules.

-**Note:** Shared groups are managed through an internal property named *locking identifier*.
-For detailed information on this value, please refer to the 4D Language Reference.

 ### Read

 Reading properties or elements of a shared object/collection is allowed without having to call the `Use...End use` structure, even if the shared object/collection is in use by another process.